SyncfusionExamples/drag-and-drop-an-item-from-external-source-to-react-gantt-chart/README.md

 # Drag and Drop Items from External Source to React Gantt Chart

 A quick-start project that allows you to drag and drop an item from an external TreeView component to the React Gantt Chart row.
-In this project, the dragged item is updated as a resource for the Gantt record using `nodeDragStop` event of TreeView control.
+In this project, the dragged item is updated as an additional resource to the appropriate Gantt chart task using the `nodeDragStop` event of TreeView component.

 Documentation: https://ej2.syncfusion.com/react/documentation/gantt/how-to/drag-and-drop-from-another/